-CPT for the experiential education program in the PharmD curriculum applies as follows:
+CPT for College of Pharmacy students applies as follows:

-- F1 students completing IPPE rotations off campus at a non-UMHS site. - F1 students completing IPPE rotations (any location) and who have been approved for/are applying for non-required CPT. - F1 students completing APPE rotations 1) at any non-UMHS site during the spring/summer and 2) all rotations scheduled during the P4 fall and winter terms regardless of site.
+- PharmD, F1 students completing IPPE rotations off campus at a non-UMHS site - PharmD, F1students completing IPPE rotations (any location) and who have been approved for/are applying for non-required CPT

+- PharmD, F1 students completing APPE rotations 1) at any non-UMHS site during the spring/summer and 2) all rotations scheduled during the P4 fall and winter terms regardless of site - BSPS, F1 students enrolled in the BSPS program who wish to engage in work on or offcampus

-Students are advised to review the CPT requirements on the International Center website at https://internationalcenter.umich.edu/students/f1-students/cpt and to discuss CPT usage and implications for Optional Practical Training (OPT) after graduation with an International Center Advisor.
+All students are advised to review the CPT requirements on the International Center website at https://internationalcenter.umich.edu/students/f1-students/cpt and to discuss CPT usage and implications for Occupational Practical Training (OPT) after graduation with an International Center Advisor.
+For assistance with CPT course registration and recommendation forms please email cop.registrar@umich.edu.